 Differences Between Alcoholism and Binge Drinking Addiction

 There are many ways alcohol can become a problem for people, including alcohol addiction, binge drinking addiction and occasional alcohol abuse.
-If you’re concerned that you or someone you know may have a problem with alcohol, learn the differences between the various alcohol use disorders and seek help.
+If you’re concerned that you or someone you know may have a problem with alcohol, learn the differences between the various alcohol use disorders and seek help for alcohol abuse.

 What Is Alcoholism?

 Alcoholism is a chronic disease in which a person is dependent on alcohol.
 There are four specific criteria that indicate alcohol dependence: